1989Ryan/Digital-Image-Processing-Project/README.md

 ## basic cv toolbox for python

-The basic computer vision toolbox for python, which consists of some basic tools for computer vision.
+The basic computer vision toolbox for python, which consists of some basic tools for computer vision and image fusion.
 Some tools are not covered by opencv.

-This toolbox is only used for DIP course.
+This toolbox is only used for DIP course and Multi-Sensor Fusion course.

 ### prerequisite